cfpb/design-system/docs/pages/links.md

           * Mid Dark Red (#c3381c)
       - variation_is_deprecated: false
         variation_name: Link with icon
+        variation_description: >-

-        variation_description: When used, an icon should appear after the text it represents.
-Each icon should be used exclusively and consistently for one action.
-The color and font-size of an icon should be the same as the text it represents, including state changes.
-Icons should never be underlined.
+          * An icon should appear after the text it represents.

+          * Each icon should be used exclusively and consistently for one action.

+          * The color and font-size of an icon should be the same as the text it represents, including state changes.

+          * Icons should never be underlined.
         variation_implementation: >-